Customization Handbook¶

 - Per-dataset SQL enumeration.
 Each dataset's SQL is in

 apps/<app>/datasets.py(e.g.apps/l1_dashboard/datasets.py,apps/investigation/datasets.py); read it as the source of truth.
-The pattern for replacing it is documented here once. - Per-sheet layout.
+The pattern for REPLACING it is documented here once. - Per-sheet layout.
 Sheet structure is part of the active product surface and may shift under integrator-driven redesigns.

 How filters work¶

-A filter — a date range, a status dropdown, a sigma-threshold slider — is a parameter substituted into the dataset's SQL WHERE clause, not a UI-side filter applied after the fact.
-The dataset query already carries a <<$paramName>> placeholder (or, for the universal date range, a {date_filter} slot the build_dataset helper fills); when the analyst moves a control, the renderer substitutes the value into that query and the database returns the narrowed set.
-The two renderers do the same thing the same way:
+A filter — a date range, a status dropdown, a sigma-threshold slider — is a parameter substituted into the dataset's SQL WHERE clause, NOT a UI-side filter applied after the fact.
+The dataset query already carries a <<$paramName>> placeholder (or, for the universal date range, a {date_filter} slot the build_dataset helper fills); when the analyst moves a control, the renderer translates that placeholder into a :param_name bind, runs the narrowed query and the database returns the narrowed set.

 Two consequences worth knowing if you're swapping SQL behind a dataset: